Bitting rig

-A bitting rig or bitting harness is a training tool for horses that can teach a horse to accept a bridle and bit, and later assist a horse in developing the necessary musculature for a given equestrianism discipline.
-Generally used in conjunction with training on a longe line, it is most often seen in the training of Saddle seat horses, but also is used by some dressage trainers and as a tool to start horses in driving.
+A bitting rig or bitting harness is horse tack used to train a horse to accept the bit or achieve a particular head carriage.
+It is also used with in-hand showing.
+Generally used in conjunction with training on a longe line, it is often seen in the training of saddle seat horses, but also is used by some dressage trainers and as a tool to start horses in driving.